Wasfia Nazreen: Personal

-Nazreen was diagnosed with COVID-19 in March 2020 and during which, she used the platform to send positive messages and advocated for mental health, by going on podcasts and live shows with notable personalities such as cricketers, actors and astronauts.
+Nazreen was diagnosed with COVID-19 and pneumonia in March 2020 and almost died.
+Her recovery back to health took 18 months, during which, she used her platform to send positive messages and advocated for mental health, by going on podcasts and live shows with notable personalities such as cricketers, actors and astronauts.
 She was one of the first Bangladeshis to have gotten diagnosed while being abroad.